Alexandroskw/dotfiles/README.md

 2. For the **Neovim** plugins go to `plugins.lua` with Neovim and set the source file in command mode with `:so` or `:source %` and then use `:PackerInstall`.
 3. Like the first point, you need to clone the [themes repository](https://github.com/alacritty/alacritty-theme) and follow the instructions.
 4. The scripts are for `bash` shell not for `zsh`.
 Just have to make some changes to the script for avoid some issues at the execution of the script.
+5. For the `.bashrc` you need to install [Starship](https://github.com/starship/starship) framework prompt.
+See the documentation for your distro.